bbauska/UC-Davis-JS-Basics/readme.md

 </p>
 Our script is going to start with just a basic variable, again, for our current image and our array, same array that we had before, same current image variables.
-Then I've got variables for the container, which is going to go get that container that's holding our image, and then for the next and previous buttons as well.
-Let's go ahead and get these setup in our script.
+Then I&apos;ve got variables for the container, which is going to go get that container that&apos;s holding our image, and then for the next and previous buttons as well.
+Let&apos;s go ahead and get these setup in our script.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 551. define and initialize variables (304) ~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">